scottbez1/smartknob/README.md

 </a>

 Ordering notes: Must be 1.2mm thick (not "standard" 1.6mm) per mechanical design.

+There are few enough components on the Screen PCB that I chose to hand-solder them rather than reflow with solder paste and a stencil, but if you order a stencil, see the note above about selecting a "Customized size" to be easier to handle and save on shipping.
+Also make sure to select the **Bottom** side only; all the components are on the bottom side of the screen PCB.

 Latest auto-generated (untested and likely broken!) artifacts⚠️: